 Now, if you can’t make it to Albuquerque in October, fret not: there are plenty of hot air balloon expeditions that you can book throughout the year.

 With this activity, you’ll not only get to (literally) soar to new heights with an experienced pilot, but you’ll also be treated to a spectacular sunrise over the picturesque Sandia Mountains.
+This is by far one of the coolest festivals in the US that you don’t want to miss out on.

 Oh, and did I mention that the experience includes a champagne toast?